popularrobotics/courseW1_teacher_files/Ubuntu & ROS Basics.md

 Note:
 - Commands in the text below are to be typed and executed in a Terminal, unless instructed otherwise.
 - Follow the steps below to create your own ROS workspace, and copy **all** files under the `src` folder provided by Popular Robotics into the `src` folder in your own workspace (see STEP **Adding New Python Scripts (nodes) into an Existing Package** below) to complete your workspace.
+- If you see `ProjectName_ws` and `package_name` anywhere in this tutorial, replace them with your own defined project name and package name, and keep them consistent throughout this course.

 ### Setting up ROS on a New Machine
 1. [Install ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu) if it's **NOT** already installed.
 If you've followed the "Setting Up Your RPi Board" tutorial in this course, then ROS is already installed in your system.